whowell1/whowell1github.io/content/en/blog/Containers.md

 In short, Seccomp acts as a vigilant gatekeeper, restricting guests (or, processes in Linux land) to only perform authorized and safe activities, enhancing security within the Airbnb.

-I hope you enjoyed this analogy filled breakdown of what a container is!
+I hope you enjoyed this analogy filled breakdown of how a Linux container works!